-Latest News and Posts from the V8 Speed and Resto Shop › Forums › V8 Forum – Car Enthusiasts Playground › Your Project Car – Member Rides & Build Threads › Kevin Oeste’s 1962 Ford Galaxie 500 XL Convertible Story › Kevin Oeste’s 1962 Ford Galaxie 500XL Convertible Story Continues
+V8 Speed and Resto Shop – We Build And Restore Custom Hot Rods and Muscle Cars for Enthusiasts All Over The World! › Forums › V8 Speed and Resto Shop Forum › Your Project Car – Member Rides & Build Threads › Kevin Oeste’s 1962 Ford Galaxie 500 XL Convertible Story › Kevin Oeste’s 1962 Ford Galaxie 500XL Convertible Story Continues

 Jim bought a ‘68 ElCamino to drive back, and once the transmission was back in action, we hung out in SoCal for a bit before embarking on the journey back to Illinois.
 The 1962 Ford Galaxie was built in LA, and I don’t know if it had ever left the area.
 It fit in perfectly at the beach, that’s for sure.